Unleash/unleash-sdk-examples/NodeJS/README.md

 node server.js
 ```

-now when you open http://localhost:3030 in your browser you should get something like this👇
+Now when you open http://localhost:3030 in your browser you should get something like this👇

 <br/>
 <img src="./static/img/express-example.png" title="express-example" />